 use to buy things.
 Don't buy stuff guerilla shopping that

 you are better off getting from Amazon or Walmart.
-Amazon

-it two solar cycles.
+though!
 Some things may be free from one Amazon

-vendor, but not others.
-Be careful.
+vendor, but not others, so always be careful.

 Walmart online ships most things free if it's over $49.